 Colorado conservation tax credit benefits expanded!

-HB21-33, which was signed on June 30th and retroactive to January 1, 2021, makes the following positive changes to Colorado’s conservation easement tax credit program:
+HB21-33, which is retroactive to January 1, 2021, makes the following positive changes to Colorado’s conservation easement tax credit program:

 For new conservation easements, contact one of our team members: